algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 # Overview

 The goal of this project is to create a video game with innovant ideas within 6 weeks.
-The idea is to teach students principles of game design, during this project we will learn every fundamentals of creating a video game, from the creation of concepts to create the balance between every element.
+The idea is to teach students principles of game design, during this project we will learn every fundamentals of creating a video game, from the creation of concepts to create the balance between every elements.

 To create a video game we will use multiple tools such as:

 - Unreal Engine 4
 - Modeling app such as blender

-As for the audience we are aiming, we are aiming for every type of users, from 8 years old to 80 years old.
+As for the audience we are aiming, we are aiming for every types of users, from 8 years old to 80 years old.
 However if you want more specific informations here is a document that will present them: [Personas](./Personas.md)

 # Game overview